pravatbhusal/whirled-profile-logger/README.md

 1. Download "IPTracer.as" file into your "whirledsdk/examples/avatars/uravatar/src" folder
 2. Open your avatar's flash file, and in the Basic Avatar Code (inside the main scene)
 add this line "new IPTracker(_ctrl, loaderInfo.loaderURL);" under the Body code
+3. Now make a new blank scene in your avatar and name it "action_IP Tracker"
-3. Now publish your SWF file and upload it onto a Whirled server!
+4. Now publish your SWF file and upload it onto a Whirled server!

 Note: The "IP Tracker Avatar.fla" in this GitHub repository is an example avatar that uses
 the WPL code, you may use it as reference.